 You can learn to understand the ways in which history, ideas and ideologies are manifested in images, and challenge the definitions and perceptions of what documentation and evidence might be.
 You study the disciplines of history and art history together in order to appreciate the relationships between them with a degree of critical awareness.
 In so doing, you are offered a unique approach to develop skills which are now vital in a society dominated by the visual image and visual forms of communication.

-Meanwhile our department of history is known for it's expertise in social history and are top 10 nationally for overall student satisfaction in history (NSS 2018)
+Meanwhile our department of history is known for it's expertise in social history.

 Your education extends beyond our University campus and we support you extending your education by offering you an additional year.
 The five-year version of our degree allows you to spend your fourth year studying abroad, while otherwise remaining identical to the four-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.